ryotaohara/MSDS/README.md

 # MSDS
-Code repository for MSc. in Data Science
+Code repository for Master of Science in Data Science